Explicit stabilized integrators for stiff optimal control problems: Explicit stabilized methods for optimal control

 \section{Explicit stabilized methods for optimal control}

 In this section, we derive new two term recurrence relations of the double adjoints of Chebyshev method \eqref{eq:Cheb1} and RKC method \eqref{eq:rkcnew} that are numerically stable.
-Indeed, as recalled in Remark \ref{rk:instab}, one cannot rely on standard Runge-Kutta coefficients for the implementation of explicit stabilized schemes.
+Indeed, one cannot rely on standard Runge-Kutta coefficients for the implementation of explicit stabilized schemes.